rigelrozanski/wb/README.md

 ---

-The intention behind this program is to provide a space for quickly retrieving and saving notes from terminal, I use it for saving obscure terminal commands
+The intention behind this program is to provide a space for quickly retrieving and saving notes from command line

 ### Installation